BrianBut/flashbacks/_pages/trinitywasdangerous.md

 I avoided the subject.

 I read some years later that Phil had travelled in the back of a car with the enriched uranium core of Trinity to the Los Alamos test site.

+1. *Some years later I am in some confusion about this.
+Trinity used plutonium and not uranium.
+The gun type mechanism which worried Phil used a 'pull through wire' as a safety lock, and can only be used with plutonium*.